-If serving as a side dish (instead of stuffing a bird), butter a 9-by-13-by-2 inch rectangular baking dish or 2-quart casserole dish.
+Butter a 9-by-13-by-2 inch rectangular baking dish or 2-quart casserole dish.

 Melt butter in a large skillet; add celery and onions; sauté slowly until tender.
 Add garlic and cook for 1 minute.
 Remove from heat and cool slightly.
 Add parsley, sage, thyme, poultry seasoning, and 1 cup of the broth to the sautéed vegetables; stir to combine.